 Plagiarism.
 All written assignments must be your own original ideas and written completely in your own words.
-Copying and pasting from other sources is strictly prohibited.
-Even copying a source "idea for idea" (e.g., reading a Wikipedia article or a friend's essay and rewriting it in your own words) is a serious violation of academic integrity.
-Any instances of plagiarism will result in a zero on the assignment in question.
+Copying and pasting from other sources, including any sort of generative AI (e.g., ChatGPT) is strictly prohibited.
+Even copying a source "idea for idea" (e.g., reading an article or a friend's essay and rewriting it in your own words) is a serious violation of academic integrity.
+Plagiarism will result in a zero on the assignment.